Parma Barricades: Battle of Parma

 In the first days of August, therefore, about 10,000 men were mobilized by the PNF for the occupation of Parma, coming from the towns of the Parma area and the neighboring provinces.
 After a brief command entrusted to the quadrunvirate formed by Alcide Aimi, Giovanni Botti, Gino Caramatti and Giuseppe Stefanini, the command was passed to Italo Balbo.
 The number of squads was increased considerably with reinforcements that occurred, precisely because of the resistance opposed by the Proletarian Defense Formations, which increased their ability to repel attacks.

 The whole population actively participated in the clashes, including the women who gave a fundamental contribution both as fighters and for the organization of the rear, and for this reason were praised by Balbo himself.

 The squadristi tried to overcome the barricades, devastating, in the central areas of the city, less defensible and defended, the railway workers' club, offices of numerous democratic professionals, the offices of the newspaper Il Piccolo, the Union of Labor and the People's Party.

 On 6 August, also on the advice of the military officer in command of the local Military Application School, Lodomez, the PNF realized the impossibility of conquering the city without unleashing a total war, which would have caused carnage, the fascists passed control of public order to the army, pledging to withdraw.
 During the midnight on 5 August, the state of military siege had entered into force.

 The population of the Oltretorrente and of the Naviglio and Saffi districts prepared for the aggression, building barricades and digging trenches under the command of the anarchist Antonio Cieri, wanting to defend to the bitter end the headquarters of the proletarian and centrist organizations knowing the devastation that the fascists had done in other places, as in the Ravenna, led by Italo Balbo.
 While at the national level the strike ended in complete failure, in Parma the idea of resisting takes root more and more.
 In the popular districts the institutional powers were passed to the Arditi del Popolo directorate commanded by Guido Picelli.

-The Naviglio district was occupied by the army (Novara Cavalleria) on August 4 following an agreement between the prefect Fusco and Balbo.
+The Naviglio district was occupied by the army (Novara Cavalleria) on 4 August following an agreement between the prefect Fusco and Balbo.
 The state of military siege was instituted by the government starting from midnight on 5 August in all the cities where unrest still persisted following the general strike proclaimed starting from 1 August and officially ending on 3 August.
 The cities declared in a state of siege, in addition to Parma, were: Ancona, Livorno, Genoa and Rome.
 On 6 August Lodomez, military commander of the square, assumed full powers and put an end to the battles.

+However, the siege of Parma persisted for three more months.
+The battle only ended on 14 October when Benito Mussolini ordered the Squadristi to demobilize in Parma, having already suffered numerous losses during the duration of the siege.